Where to find the best tacos in Tijuana

 How do I get to Tijuana?

 Tijuana is easily accessible from San Diego.
-I consider San Diego and Tijuana to be one metropolitan region spread across two countries.
+I consider San Diego and Tijuana one metropolitan region spread across two countries.

 Many people use the Cross Border Xpress bridge to access the Tijuana Airport from San Diego.
 If you arrive at the airport a few hours before your flight and have some time to kill, Otay Mesa has some great tacos just a short taxi ride away.